Antwerp to Host Signing of "First Ever" International Maritime Charter for Sustainable Ports Worldwide

 Ports from around the world will set out the guidelines for their commitment

-As Ship & Bunker has reported, the Port of Antwerp is set to invest €1.4 million ($1.65 million) over the next three years in projects intended to make port-generated freight traffic smoother and more efficient.
+As Ship & Bunker previously reported, the Port of Antwerp is set to invest €1.4 million ($1.65 million) over the next three years in projects intended to make port-generated freight traffic smoother and more efficient.